-AFTER THE FIRST OFFENSE: You will receive a verbal warning and counseling from the Academic Director and a copy of the Attendance Policy which you must sign.
+AFTER THE FIRST OFFENSE: You will receive a written warning and counseling from the Academic Director and a copy of the Attendance Policy which you must sign.
 If your attendance falls below 80% anytime within the following six terms, you will be placed on Academic Probation.

-AFTER A SECOND OFFENSE: You will be counseled a second time and given a second copy of the Attendance Policy.
+AFTER A SECOND OFFENSE: You will be given a second warning and counseled a second time and given a second copy of the Attendance Policy.
 You will also be placed on Academic Probation and must sign the Academic Probation Form.

 AFTER A THIRD OFFENSE: Your enrollment will be terminated.
 If you have an F-1 visa, your I-20 will be terminated and you must leave the country.
-There will be no refunds given if you are terminated for any reason.